matthman2019/AgendaApp/API.md

 Attributes
 - title : str = The name of the Notebook.
 Must be unique.
 - notes : list (NOT SAVED) = this list is the notes that are inside the notebook.
 It is generated at runtime for ease in programming.

+- iid : str = This is like Note's attribute iid.
+It's used to identify the widget that represents this notebook.

+# Network API

+Since we'll be sending notes over the network, we'll need some protocol.

+I'll refer to the person sending the note as the sender and the person receiving the note as the receiver.
+The receiver hosts the TCP socket server, the sender connects and sends the JSON for a note.
+The receiver then responds back to the sender and closes the connection.
+(This step exists to let the sender know if their note was sent successfully)

+## Sender Messages

+The sender just needs to send the JSON for the thing it wants to send.
+Nothing complicated.
+Use the Note.to_json() method for ease.

+## Receiving Responses

+### busy

+The receiver is currently busy processing something previously sent from the sender's IP address, so it dropped the note sent.
+(This is to prevent people from spamming notes and overwhelming users.)

+### success

+Successfully sent!

+### failjson

+Bad json was sent, so the send failed.